Suspicion (1941 film): Plot

 When Beaky leaves for Paris, Johnnie accompanies him partway.
 Later, news reaches Lina that Beaky died in Paris.
 Johnnie lies to her and an investigating police inspector, saying that he (Johnnie) stayed in London.
 This and other details lead Lina to suspect he was responsible for Beaky's death.

 Lina then begins to fear that her husband is plotting to kill her for her life insurance.
-He has been questioning her friend Isobel Sedbusk (Auriol Lee), a writer of mystery novels, about untraceable poisons.
+He has been questioning her friend Isobel Sedbusk, a writer of mystery novels, about untraceable poisons.
 Johnnie brings Lina a glass of milk before bed, but she is too afraid to drink it.
 Needing to get away for a while, she says she will stay with her mother for a few days.
 Johnnie insists on driving her there.
 He speeds recklessly in a powerful convertible on a dangerous road beside a cliff.
 Lina's door unexpectedly swings open.
 Johnnie reaches over, his intent unclear to the terrified woman.
 When she shrinks from him, he stops the car.

 In the subsequent confrontation, Johnnie asserts that he was actually intending to commit suicide after taking Lina to her mother's.
 At this time he states that he has decided that suicide is the coward's way out, and is resolved to face his responsibilities, even to the point of going to prison for the embezzlement.
 He reveals being in Liverpool at the time of Beaky's death, trying to borrow on Lina's life insurance policy to repay Melbeck.
 Her suspicions allayed, Lina asks him to go home and see it all through together.
-Johnnie initially refuses but eventually they drive away together.
+Johnnie initially refuses but eventually they turn the car around and drive away together.